 Another choice is to make a gift to a child under the Uniform Transfers to Minors Act.
 This means the money is placed in a custodial count and managed by the custodian until the child reaches a certain age.
 States have their own individual laws on the issue of when child beneficiaries must be given access to the money left to them under the Uniform Transfers to Minors Act.

 Finally, there is a different situation if children are simply given a gift in a will or if they inherit money or property under intestacy laws.
 When a child receives money and no plans have been made for who will manage it or how it will be managed.
 Oklahoma inheritance law requires that the court appoint a property guardian.

 The property guardian appointed by the court will be subject to court oversight of how the money is used, and the money will eventually be transferred to the child when the child becomes an adult.
 This method is replete with problems and is disfavored by parents and others making a gift to minors because there is no guarantee the property guardian will be someone the gift giver would have chosen and because it can result in a young 18 year old being given lots of money and property with no oversight or strings attached.

 It is important for anyone who wishes to make a gift to a minor to understand how Oklahoma inheritance law determines what happens to that gift.
 Parents and other relatives need to use the right legal tools and make informed choices to protect the children to whom they are leaving money and to ensure the assets given to the child are a blessing that is used appropriately.

 Parman & Easterday can provide assistance in making gifts to minors as well as with other aspects of estate planning.
 To find out more about the help we offer, join us for a free seminar.
-You can also call today at (405) 703-9987 or (913) 385-9400 or contact us online for personalized advice.
+You can also call today at (405) 703-9987 or contact us online for personalized advice.